jacobpradels/corctf-writeup/README.md

 ### Body (TLDR at bottom)

-Upon downloading the file I unzipped it and found the challenge file named `babyrev`
+Upon downloading the file I extracted it and found the challenge file named `babyrev`

 running `file` showed that it was an ELF 64 bit pie executable
 ![image of terminal showing file command](https://i.imgur.com/vIUEmp6.png)